Have you filed your Confirmation Statement?

 HMRC notified tax payers about withdrawing its free CT600 and restricting access of their new online filing system CATO to unrepresented companies.

 HMRC also notified that support for old taxonomies UK GAAP and IFRS will be withdrawn by the last quarter of 2016.

 Companies House (CH) notified that companies must start maintaining and submitting a list of People with Significant Control (PSC) starting June 2016.
 The PSC information must be submitted along with the Confirmation Statement.

 The Confirmation Statement:

 All limited companies in the UK were required to submit information about the company, the registered office, share capital and share holdings including information about directors and company secretary.
 This had to be filed annually through the Annual Return form AR01.
 The AR01 could be filed as a paper form at a filing fee of £40 or online at a reduced fee of £13.
-Effective 30 June 2016, the Annual Return will be replaced by the Confirmation Statement.
+Effective 30 June 2016, the Confirmation Statement will replace the Annual Return.
 Now, why is the confirmation statement better?

-All companies must maintain a register of People with Significant Control (PSC) from April 2016.
+All companies must maintain a People with Significant Control (PSC) register from April 2016.
 The information will be updated and made available to public through the Companies House Beta service effective June 2016.
 For most companies PSCs will be

 - people with more than 25% of a company’s shares